mohit2708/python/Interview_question.md

 bb.
 Can we pass list or tuple as a key in dictionary? cc.
 Unique dictionary from list. ee.
 What is property decorator? gg.
-Iterator and iterable difference. hh.
+Iterators and iterable difference. hh.
 Difference between generator and iterator in python. ii.
 What is lazy evaluation in python? jj.
 What is Monkey Patching in python?